postmannen/steward/README.md

 `ship1.REQCliCommand.CommandACK`

 ## TODO

+### Move the processes map into it's own go routine

+Use channels to update and get values, and get rid of the use of mutex's.

 ### Services at startup of Steward.
 Could be implemented by having a local folder of messages to go through at startup.
 What is needed